-One great place to start is your nonprofit’s donation forms.
-Sure, these pages might seem like a pretty simple proposition: Once a donor has decided to give, they pop over to your forms, fill out their info, and complete the transaction.
+Sure, these pages seem like pretty simple assets: Once a donor has decided to give, they pop over to your forms, fill out their info, and complete the transaction.
 What’s there to improve or optimize?

 8 Donation Form Best Practices for Your Nonprofit